 The hero, hub, and hygiene model helps organizations create content the falls into three areas: hub, hero, or hygiene.
 Think of this model as a pyramid with hero content at the top, hub content in the middle, and hygiene content at the bottom.
 Each type of content has its own characteristics, frequencies, and common content types.

 Hero content is content that surrounds a large campaign to drive mass awareness.
-This type of content is at the top of the pyramid, as hero content builds awareness at a much broader scale to reach a mainstream audience.
-Hero content is created one to two times a year that can entertain and inspire viewers with emotional storytelling.
+This type of content is at the top of the pyramid, as hero content builds awareness at a broad scale to reach a mainstream audience.
+Hero content is created one to two times a year to entertain and inspire viewers with emotional storytelling.
 This can also be content that covers a broad topic such as sales or marketing.
 Two examples of hero content are the “State of” reports that Salesforce puts out annually and Red Bull’s Project Stratos.

 Hub content is meant to keep an audience coming back.
 It makes up the second level of the pyramid and is meant to be regularly updated, valuable, and engaging.
 Typically, hub content is a way to focus on content creation around relevant consumer passion points.
 It can take the form of content pieces such as an ebook, white paper, or infographic.
-A few examples of this content are the Colorado Rapids’ “Elevate” video series, and a white paper outlining the everyday value of machine learning from IBM.
+An example of this content is this white paper outlining the everyday value of machine learning from IBM.

 Hygiene content is created around the core interests relevant to the ideal target customer.
 This type of content is specifically created to capture readers and viewers searching terms related to your brand.
 Great examples of hygiene content are blog posts and how-to videos that focus on a specific use case or pain point.
 The idea is to cater to the appropriate keywords or questions that people would search when looking for content.